- Download our Moving to Egypt Guide (PDF)

 Expats moving to Egypt are sure to have plenty of queries and concerns about life in this North African country.
-Here are answers to a few of expats' most frequently asked questions.
+Here are answers to expats' most frequently asked questions.

 How safe is Egypt?

 Although Egypt had a widely publicised period of civil unrest in 2011, the situation has improved in the years since.
-That said, the Sinai Peninsula should still be avoided.
+That said, we recommend that expats avoid the Sinai Peninsula as this area is still a safety risk.
 Expats should check official safety reports before travelling to Egypt to stay up to date on the current political situation.

 Is Cairo really the only place to work?

 It depends.
 Expats employed by NGOs tend to work all around Egypt and volunteers often do the same.
 There are some schools in other cities hiring teachers.
-For most business employment, the jobs for expats are almost all in Cairo.
+For most business employment though, the jobs for expats are almost all in Cairo.

 What is the treatment of women like in Egypt?